-For the 2018/2019 season we’re aiming to offer a full roster of adult ski lessons to both intermediate and beginner skiers, in classic and skate.
-Find our tentative schedule and learn more here or contact our programs director: email@example.com.
+For the 2019/2020 season we’re aiming to offer a full roster of adult ski lessons to both intermediate and beginner skiers, in classic and skate.
+You can read up on last season’s lessons here.
+If you’d like to express interest, contact our programs director: firstname.lastname@example.org.

 The Yellowknife Ski Club does not current rent out any ski equipment.

 Skis can be rented at Overlander Sports.
 People who rent skis from Overlander are welcome to use our trails for free.

 Conversely, Overlander offers 10% off ski equipment and accessories, including poles, wax and ski bags, to all Yellowknife Ski Club members.
 Just print off the email receipt you received from Zone4.ca when you registered or your Cross Country Canada membership card and bring it to the shop.